 The hatched coloured areas are archaeological culture distributions.
 Although both the definitions, subdivisions, distribution areas, dates, etc. of these cultures are often debated, we attempt to draw them in generalised form to give an overview of which archaeologically defined cultures were roughly where in comparison with the ancient genomes.
 The colours of the culture areas are based on the colours of the ancient genomes from these cultures.
 However, we want to stress that genetic ancestry and cultural or ethnic groupings are not necessarily the same, and should not be taken as such.
-In some cases, we do not have ancient genomes in these cultures yet, in which case we interpolate the colour between earlier and later genomes in that area.
+In some cases, we do not have ancient genomes in these cultures yet, in which case we interpolate the colour from the previous and subsequent genomes in that area.
 When there are no genomes at all in an area it is left blank (i.e. white).
-Click each culture area to learn more and see external links.
+Click on each culture area to learn more and see external links and references.

 The dotted areas are rough estimates on early distributions of language branches.
 A language branch (e.g. Germanic or Celtic) is a group of closely related languages.
 Language branches are often related to other language branches in a language family (e.g. Indo-European).
 This layer is primarily based on early written sources, sometimes supported by place names and historical references.
 This layer is a work in progress, so missing languages and distributions should not be taken literally.
 We will improve this layer during 2020.
 We have attempted to colour the language areas according to broad dominant ancestry (as a whole) in their respective language families.
 We have done this to make language families stand out from each other.
 In a few cases (e.g. Anatolian and Greek), genome and language colours contrast because the language is classified as Indo-European (green nuances), but no or only low "Steppe" ancestry is found in that area.
 In many cases, it is not clear what ancestry group (if any) is/was most dominant in a given language area, so the colours used in this layer, should not be taken literally.
-Click each language area to learn more and see external links.
+Click each language area to learn more and see external links and references.